MurmurationsNetwork/MurmurationsProtocol/ROADMAP.md

 - Further design and document the Murmurations Protocol
   - **DONE** - Define the library structure
-  - **IN PROGRESS** - Define JSON Schema validation of fields and schemas
+  - **DONE** - Define JSON Schema validation of fields and schemas
-  - Document the protocol, APIs & DevOps
+  - **IN PROGRESS** - Document the protocol, APIs & DevOps
 - Rebuild Index service
-  - **IN PROGRESS** - Define REST API for Index service
+  - **DONE** - Draft REST API for Index service
-  - **IN PROGRESS** - Use JSON Schema for one-to-one schema/profile validation
+  - **IN PROGRESS** - Write service in Go
-  - Use JSON Schema for many-to-one schemas/profile validation
   - Define and write tests for failure, validation & concurrency scenarios
-- Rebuild Library service
-  - Define REST API for Library service
-  - Sync library git repo to serve schemas and fields directly to Index and Node UI
+- Build Library service (sync with library git repo to serve schemas and fields directly to Index and Node UI)
+  - **IN PROGRESS** - Define REST API for Library service
+  - Write service in Go
+  - Define and write tests for failure, validation & concurrency scenarios
 - Rebuild Node UI
-  - **IN PROGRESS** - Use vanilla JS/HTML/CSS to enable wrapping in CMS plug-ins
+  - **IN PROGRESS** - Use JS/HTML/CSS to enable wrapping in CMS plug-ins (using React for prototype)
-  - **IN PROGRESS** - Leverage JSON Editor to generate forms from schemas
+  - **IN PROGRESS** - Leverage JSON Forms to generate forms from schemas
-  - **IN PROGRESS** - Use JSON Schema for one-to-one schema/profile validation
-  - Use JSON Schema for many-to-one schemas/profile validation
 - Rebuild demo Aggregators (map, directory, RSS feed)
   - Adapt apps to consume new schema format